Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

-$\bullet$ ``Honest'' nodes are divided in a set of reliable nodes that are consistently online and process all received packets and a set of unreliable nodes which experience downtime, throughput limitations, or other faults that result in packet drops.
-All honest nodes report true output values in every epoch (unless they are down).
+\textbf{Honest nodes.} Honest nodes are divided into (i) \textit{reliable} nodes, which are consistently online throughout an epoch and forward all received packets, and (ii) \textit{unreliable} nodes that may experience downtime, throughput limitations, or other transient faults that result in dropped packets during the epoch.
+All honest nodes report correct output values in every epoch.

-$\bullet$ A credential issuer that issues credentials as requested but is not trusted with respect to the privacy of clients.
+\textbf{Credential issuer.} The issuer (or set of issuers) is assumed to issue credentials correctly but is not trusted with respect to client privacy or involved in measurement accuracy.

-$\bullet$ A blockchain and ephemeral broadcast channel that cannot be subverted by the adversary, i.e., they satisfy consistency: honest parties have the same view regarding their contents (perhaps subject to a lag between them due to catching up with protocol messages at different times), as well as liveness, i.e., given sufficient time after a transaction is posted either on the ledger or the ephemeral broadcast channel, the transaction is available for all to have access to.
-Note that in the case of the ephemeral broadcast channel, unreliable honest parties may miss transmitted messages, while in the case of blockchain all honest parties eventually catch up on all posted transactions.
-Finally the blockchain offers regularly random ``beacon'' values that are unpredictable by the adversary well in advance.